jperalta1989/nofraud_connect/README.md

 with the `Payment` object fully populated on the first occurence.
 This would render the conditional statement useless, resulting in duplicate API calls and duplicate records.

-Because of this, it may be worth the time to migrate the observer to listen for an event further down the checkout pipeline, which is less likely to be affected by payment processors (for example, `sales_order_place_after` or `checkout_submit_all_after`).
+In light of this, it may be worth the time to have the observer listen for an event further down the checkout pipeline, which is less likely to be affected by payment processors (for example, `sales_order_place_after` or `checkout_submit_all_after`).

 ## Matters of Opinion